braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/support/zendesk.md

 # Zendesk

+{:.subintro}
-> [Zendesk Support Suite](https://www.zendesk.com/support-suite/) (ZSS) offers businesses the ability to have natural conversations with their customers through omnichannel support using email, webchat, voice, or social messaging apps.
+[Zendesk Support Suite](https://www.zendesk.com/support-suite/) (ZSS) offers businesses the ability to have natural conversations with their customers through omnichannel support using email, webchat, voice, or social messaging apps.
 Zendesk offers a streamlined ticketing system that values tracking and prioritizing interactions, allowing businesses to have a unified historical view of their customers.

 The Braze and Zendesk server-to-server integration allows you to utilize Braze webhooks to automate the creation of support tickets in Zendesk as a result of message engagement in user journeys in Braze.
 For example, after successfully implementing and testing an integration, Braze can create a support ticket from a user answering negatively to an "Enjoying our App?" in-app message, allowing your support team to follow up with the customer.